umerkay/fly/README.md

 ## How to Use

+Might not work if you directly open the html file.
+You should probably use live server or just visit this [live demo](https://umerkay.github.io/fly/)

 1. **Start the Simulation**:
    - Open the `index.html` file in your browser.
    - On the welcome screen, select a map from the dropdown menu and click the "Start" button.